atharphy/Ph2_ACF_monitoring_csv/README.md

 16. Physics
 ```

-It might be useful to create one `CMSIT.xml` file for each "set" of calibrations, for instance `noise`, `gain`, "the rest".
+It might be useful to create one `CMSIT.xml` file for each "set" of calibrations, for instance `noise`, `gain`, and "the rest".
 ### ~=-=~ End of Inner-Tracker section ~=-=~